renexdev/learning-solidity/07_Upgrability-v1/README.md

-# Learning Solidity: Understanding proxies, storage, contract upgrability
+# Lab: Understanding proxies, storage, contract upgrability

 The idea of this project is to have a full working version on the topic [Writing upgradable contracts in Solidity by Elena Dimitrova](https://blog.colony.io/writing-upgradeable-contracts-in-solidity-6743f0eecc88).
+The  explanation is more or less nice but the code is messy and in the repo there is not a well implemented sample.

 >Open your terminal